Graduate Assistantships

 - Graduate Assistantships

 The Graduate Assistantship (GA) program at Southwestern College is an opportunity for students to receive a stipend and discounted tuition in exchange for supporting the college’s staff and administration.
-Assistantships for $3,600 to $,5400 are typically awarded at the beginning of fall quarter for the entire academic year.
+Assistantships for $3,600 to $,5400 are typically awarded at the beginning of the fall quarter for the entire academic year.
 Graduate Assistants are expected to work 7.5 to 10 hours per week during each quarter.
 The award funds are distributed equally over the course of three to four quarters.
-Part of the award is a tuition discount and the other part is paid to the student as a stipend.
+Part of the award is a tuition discount, and the other part is paid to the student as a stipend.

 Graduate Assistantship Qualifications